thingsee/thingsee-simple-ws-proxy/README.md

 # Thingsee WebSocket proxy module for Node

-A rudimentary proxy to forward Thingsee One HTTP POST requests to Websocket connections.
+Simplest possible HTTP-to-NODE proxy to forward Thingsee One HTTP POST requests to Websocket connections.

+This proxy provides no authentication, no authorization, no security and no proper publish/subscribe funcitonality.
+It takes the received HTTP POST requests from Thingsee One devices and just forwards them to the client (and only the latest one) that has requested them on per-device basis.

 ## Installation